-The Christian Reformed Church in North America is both an ecclesiastical body as well as a collection of charitable organizations in both the United States and Canada.
-With this in mind, the denomination has two different systems of governance (ecclesiastical and charitable) and three governing bodies.
+The Christian Reformed Church in North America is an ecclesiastical body that includes a collection of charitable organizations in both the United States and Canada.
+The denomination also has three assemblies as recognized by its Church Order: council, classis, and synod.

-As a group of charitable organizations, within each country the ministries of the CRCNA are governed by corporate boards: the CRCNA Canada Corporation, the CRCNA U.S. Corporation, the ReFrame Ministries Canada Corporation, and the ReFrame Ministries U.S. Corporation.
-In addition, the ministries of World Renew, Calvin University and Calvin Theological Seminary are governed by additional boards of directors.
+As a group of charitable organizations, the ministries of the CRCNA within each country are governed by the following corporate boards: the CRCNA Canada Corporation, the CRCNA U.S. Corporation, the ReFrame Ministries Canada Corporation, and the ReFrame Ministries U.S. Corporation.
+In addition, the ministries of Calvin Theological Seminary, Calvin University, and World Renew are governed by their respective boards of directors.